obolonua/ReceiptLooker/README.md

 ### Generate the dataset

-Run the dataset generator to create the `.npy` files in `data/generated/`:
+Run the dataset generator to create the NumPy arrays in `data/generated/`:

 ```bash
 poetry run python generator/create_dataset.py